 This paper uses a general equilibrium framework as in Eaton and Kortum (2002) to estimate the contribution of transport infrastructure to regional development.
 I apply the analysis to India, a country with a notoriously weak and congested transportation infrastructure.
 I first analyze the development effects of a recent Indian highway project that improved connections between the four largest economic centers.
 I estimate the effect of this new infrastructure on income across districts using satellite data on night lights.
-The results show aggregate net gains from the Indian highway project, but very unequal effects across regions.
+The results show aggregate net gains from the Indian highway project, but unequal effects across regions.
 China has followed a different highway construction strategy and has experienced more significant convergence across regions than India.
 I therefore use the model to gauge the effects of a counterfactual highway network for India that replicates the Chinese strategy of connecting intermediate-sized cities.
-I find that this counterfactual network would have significantly benefited the lagging regions of India, inducing more equal regional development.
-However, the effects on average national growth would have been modest.
+I find that this counterfactual network would have benefited the lagging regions of India, but not the aggregate economy.
 I also construct additional counterfactuals and discuss their effects on economic development.